 As someone who has helped design design tools, and has thought a lot about the subject, one of the benchmarks for making generative AI useful as a pro visual design tool is being able to get repeatable output that is controlled down to the last pixel.
 And editable.
 And completely controllable so you can more or less know that what you think it will do, when you need to do that thing, it will actually do it.
 Then you can meet your objectives.
 That’s important if a whole team is relying on you.

 And, so one of the things I knew early on (because I didn’t expect AI generation to ever go away or do anything else other than evolve) was for AI gen tools to be useful it had to easily create consistent characters (not necessarily realistic looking) and repeatable (or programmatic) techniques for controlling outputs for everything.
-Now, I have done it more than once (quality discussion aside) using many different tools.
+Now, I have done it more than once using many different tools.

 Every time I achieve something hard (because it’s got to be visually exacting, repeatable, and controllable) with AI, it’s got a duality I’m still getting used to as a visual designer.
 Its great, and then it opens up more questions that have nothing to do with the beauty of it.
+In the case of AI repeating characters that are starting to be convincing, the question is, how to leverage the high quality visualization without the character being perceived as real.

 Usually when you set a goal to try and create something beautiful and useful, and then you go deep to pull out all the details and bring an idea to life, it’s a satisfying experience when it meets the goal visually.